 Customer communication has evolved with the advancement of Artificial Intelligence (AI) and Machine Learning bots.
-There has been a shift from traditional channels to omnichannel customer service strategy to deliver a great support experience.
+There has been a shift from traditional channels to omnichannel customer service strategy to deliver supeior support.

-It becomes crucial for businesses to make it convenient for customers to get in touch with you.
-So how do you plan your omnichannel vision to enhance the customer experience?
+It becomes crucial for businesses to be available on customers’ preferred channels.
+So how do you plan your omnichannel vision to enhance customer support?

 Before we go deeper into the strategies, let us understand what omni customer service is.